My son has always been interested in Space so a few I knew I wanted to create something fun for him.

 I wanted to create a rough, textured base so I used Rustoleum’s textured spray paint to get a “moonish” texture.

-When the paint was dry I dry brushed 2 other colors onto the base over the spray paint.
+Once it was dry I dry brushed 2 other colors onto the base over the spray paint.
 Giving it a spacey moon feel….I think that’s the technical term for it…

 The last little detail was to add this little rocket ship I found at Jo-Ann fabrics.
 It’s actually a iron-on decal but I just used a little hot glue to place it on the base.
-I think it gives it that “4 year old look”

 Once everything was dry and put together I put it in my sons room and told him I had a surprise.
 He rushed in and his eyes got so big.
 According to him, it’s super, super, super, super, super awesome.